For women in mathematics and statistics

 Eligibility

-To be eligible for this programme you must be a woman who will be undertaking the final year of a masters degree (integrated or stand-alone) in the academic year 2025-2026.
+To be eligible for this programme you must identify as a woman who is currently on the third year of an undergraduate degree in the academic year 2025-2026, and plans to go on a Master’s degree (integrated or stand-alone) in the academic year 2026-2027.
 Your degree will be in mathematics, statistics, or a closely related subject such as physics or computer science, and you will be interested in exploring the possibility of undertaking a PhD in mathematics or statistics.
-You will be on track to receive at least upper second class honours, with a strong preference for candidates on track for a first class degree.
-You do not need to be an Imperial student.
+You will be on track to receive at least upper second class honours, with a strong preference for candidates on track for a first class degree and you meet one of the below:

 No previous research experience is expected.

-Fellowships are not restricted by nationality or fee status, however it is also not possible for Imperial to sponsor visas under this programme.
+Fellowships are not restricted by fee status, however it is not possible for Imperial to sponsor visas under this programme.
+Your UK visa must be valid throughout the whole research experience period.

 How to apply

-Applications will open in December 2024.
-Please check back for details.
-There will be a form which will ask you for a CV, transcripts, and a personal statement about the areas of maths or statistics you would be interested in working in.
+Applications for summer 2026 are now open.
+Please apply using this application form.
+The form will ask you for a CV, transcripts, and a personal statement about the areas of maths or statistics you would be interested in working in.
 You are also advised to consult the supervisors list on the link above and to consider with whom you might wish to work.
-The application deadline will be announced in due course.
+The application deadline is 17th April 2026 midday GMT.

 Mary Lister McCammon